The Environmental Story

 Natural gas provides nearly a fourth of North America’s energy today.

 Almost all of the natural gas used in North America is produced in the United States and Canada.
 New natural gas discoveries, primarily gas in shale and sand formations, have increased the total potential North American gas resource base by 72 percent since 2000.
-According to the International Energy Agency (IEA), there’s enough recoverable gas to supply the world for 250 years – including the U.S. for 100 years – at current production levels.
+According to the International Energy Agency (IEA), there’s enough recoverable gas to supply the world for 250 years at current production levels.

 The Innovation Story